dileep5477/dileepproject/README.md

 # Name: Dileep Reddy Gopu, Student Id: 10622720
 Company Name: Cliquelog IT Solutions.

+Since 2007, cloud computing appeared as a popular concept, and several businesses started experimenting with its application.
+Including its flexibility of use, affordability, great scalability, and other benefits, cloud computing enables businesses from the demanding administration and upkeep of their IT infrastructure.
+As a result of cloud computing, the Internet has become a new computer platform.
+Most of the business are showing interest towards Cloud Computing because cloud platforms offer some significant benefits such as, speed, cost, scalability, accessibility and better security.
+As a research Cliquelog IT Solutions is selected for investigating the effectiveness of cloud and non-cloud-based solutions.
+These assesment will explore the current IT setup of the selected company along with proposing recommendations for service level and other aspects of cloud infrastructure.

 #Background of Enterprise:
 Cliquelog IT Solutions is a company that offers digital services with over 50+ brilliant employees and few offices in India.
 They began as a website development firm in 2013, created websites, software applications, and extended into a business for the IT industry.